Last updated Mar. 20, 2023 by Charles Zemub

 - Increased utilities: On average, if you’re accustomed to spending $100–150 on utilities as a renter in an apartment, you could need to push up that budget closer to $400 a month as a homeowner.

-- Maintenance and repairs: Most homeowners spend roughly $3,200 a year on home upkeep projects.
+- Maintenance and repairs: Most homeowners spend roughly $3,200 annually on home upkeep projects.
 This might include things like gardening or basic services like pest control and HVAC tune-ups.

-- Upgrades and additions: Minor home upgrades can cost major bucks, so you’ll need to plan for that in your budget.
+- Upgrades and additions: Minor home upgrades can cost major bucks, so you must plan for that in your budget.
 For example, a modest kitchen makeover may cost over $26,000.4

 5. Save a bigger down payment to make your home more affordable

-Remember, your down payment makes a big impact on how much home you can afford.
-The more cash you put down, the less money you’ll need to borrow.
-That means lower mortgage payments each month and a faster timeline to pay off your home loan.
+Remember, your down payment greatly impacts how much home you can afford.
+The more cash you put down, the less you’ll need to borrow.
+That means lower monthly mortgage payments and a faster timeline to pay off your home loan.
 Just imagine a home with zero payments!

-PMI is an annual charge that normally costs 1% of the entire loan amount.
+PMI is an annual charge normally costing 1% of the loan amount.
 In addition to your monthly payment, there is another expense.
-It safeguards the mortgage company in case you default on your payments and they are forced to seize the property (aka the dreaded foreclosure).
+It safeguards the mortgage company in case you default on your payments, and they are forced to seize the property (aka the dreaded foreclosure).

 How to calculate your home affordability

-The calculator provides an answer to the topic from a different perspective as well.
+The calculator also provides an answer to the topic from a different perspective.
 For instance, what annual income is required to purchase a home that costs $300,000?
-It’s simply one more approach to familiarize yourself with the ability to purchase a property that you may already have, or that you wish to acquire.
+It’s simply one more approach to familiarize yourself with the ability to purchase a property you may already have or wish to acquire.

-First-time buyers are allowed to put down as little as five to ten percent.
+First-time buyers can put down as little as five to ten percent.
 Why is it necessary to go through all of this?
-Because unforeseen costs or the loss of a job may be devastating to a person’s financial situation, especially if they are simultaneously attempting to pay off debt and keep up with their mortgage payments.
+Because unforeseen costs or job loss may be devastating to a person’s financial situation, especially if they are simultaneously attempting to pay off debt and keep up with their mortgage payments.
 That must not occur to you under any circumstances.